Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 It's basically doing what your brain does automatically when watching movies, but with math.

-Settings: You have to ajdust settings per video, just try! is the music faster than the video? then set sync offset to -5, -10... is the music slower than the sync offset needs to be 5, 10...
+Settings: You have to ajdust settings per video, just try! is the music faster than the video? then set sync offset to -5, -4... it depends on your offset is the music slower than the sync offset needs to be 5, 10...

+<strong>Crop your Audio perfectly, so its easier for Wan 2.2 and my Node</strong>

 <img width="1086" height="441" alt="image" src="https://github.com/user-attachments/assets/a747cda7-9577-489f-9139-019eb7d83d9c" />